-West Bengal: Minister Jakir Hossain injured in bomb attack, state CID takes over case
+Mamata Banerjee calls bomb attack on state minister Jakir Hossain planned, CID takes over case

 West Bengal Minister of State for Labour Jakir Hossain and 10 Trinamool Congress leaders sustained injuries after some unidentified attackers hurled crude bombs at them at the Nimtita railway station in Murshidabad on Wednesday night, reported The Telegraph.

-Hossain has been admitted to the trauma centre of the Seth Sukhlal Karnani Memorial Hospital in Kolkata and will undergo a surgery.
-West Bengal Chief Minister Mamata Banerjee visited Hossain on Thursday.
+Hossain has been admitted to the trauma centre of the Seth Sukhlal Karnani Memorial Hospital in Kolkata.
+He will undergo a surgery.

+West Bengal Chief Minister Mamata Banerjee, who visited Hossain on Thursday, alleged that it was a planned attack and part of a larger conspiracy, reported ABP Ananda.
+The chief minister also held the Indian Railways responsible for the incident since the attack took place on its premises.
+She alleged that no Railway Police Force personnel were present at the spot.

 “We are trying to identify the goons from CCTV footage with help of railway police,” Jangipur Superintendent of Police Y Raghuvamshi said.
 “No one has been arrested so far.”
 The police said that Hossain was dropped outside the station in a car.
 He walked up to platform number 2, where he was attacked, they said, adding that he was accompanied by his personal guard.